 Print it out on a piece of letter size paper and practice a little.
 The key here is to get comfortable with the “mountain” and “valley” folds.
 Mountain folds are towards you, and valley folds away from you!

-Important: when choosing bulbs, it’s important to choose those that does not generate too much heat, such as these LED Light Bulbs, they are 7.5 watt but light up like 40 watts.
+- Important: when choosing bulbs, it’s important to choose those that does not generate too much heat, such as these LED Light Bulbs: they are 7.5 watt but light up like 40 watts.
 If you want something brighter for a larger room, these 10.5-watt LED Light Bulbs will light up like 60 watts!
-We prefer the 7.5 watt LED for over a desk area.
+We prefer the 7.5 watt LED bulbs for over a desk area.
 NO incandescent bulbs should be used near paper!

 Hope you had fun practicing folding a mini origami paper pendant lamp shade! =)

-Now let’s begin with 2 paper grocery bags you like, remove the handles carefully, cut off bottom of the bag and open up the one side that is glued so it’s ONE continuous piece and ready for folding.
+Remove the handles carefully, cut off bottom of the bag and open up the one side that is glued so it’s ONE continuous piece and ready for folding.
 Use the dimensions in the download diagram as a guide.
 It does not have to be so exact since your grocery bag might be different in size.

 Start with the long ( one full bag opened up) piece.
 Fold it lengthwise in half, then fold each of the half piece in half, repeat till you dived the whole length into 16 equal parts with these accordion folds.
 See photo above.